Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Main Results

-Theorem~\ref{theorem:existence} says there is no loss of optimality in restricting our attention to Markovian and deterministic policies.
+Theorem~\ref{theorem:existence} states that there is no loss of optimality in restricting attention to Markovian deterministic policies.
 Because histories need not be retained and nonrandomized policies suffice, this simplifies computation through reduced storage and fewer arithmetic operations.
-It also suggests that we can use the \emph{relative value iteration} (RVI)\cite{puterman1994markov} method to solve the Bellman equation \eqref{eq:bellman-equation}.
+Importantly, by embedding the action-dependent dwell times into the transition probabilities and costs, the \emph{epoch-by-epoch} SMDP is transformed into an equivalent \emph{slot-by-slot} MDP.
+Hence, classical dynamic programming methods developed for MDPs, such as relative value iteration (RVI), can be applied to solve~\eqref{eq:bellman-equation}.